tomvil/rpki_exporter/README.md

 ## Configuration file
 Configuration example:
 ```
 refresh_interval: 3600 # not required, 3600 is the default value.
-Can be changed.
+It's here just to show that it can be changed if needed.
 targets:
   - as: 15169
     prefixes: # All prefixes must be a valid network address with a prefix at the end!